ElMoix/Firewall_iptables/README.md

 USAGE:
 ./Firewall.sh start
 When you proceed to execute the script, it will ask you to save the current ipv4 and ipv6 iptables rules into a specific path.
-You simply accept saving the current ipv4 iptables rules selecting 'yes'.
+\nYou simply accept saving the current ipv4 iptables rules selecting 'yes'.

 This script must be executed as root.

 CHECK IF WORKED:
 iptables -nvL
-cat /etc/iptables/rules.v4
+\ncat /etc/iptables/rules.v4